faerlin-developer/n-body/README.md

 ```

 which uses 4 cores, the naive brute-force approach for computing the particle states and a problem size of 1000
 particles.
-You can add the `-r` flag to draw the sub-quadrants when using quadtree approach.
+You can add the `-r` flag to draw the sub-quadrants when using the quadtree approach.

 ## License